TheIoTLearningInitiative/IBMInternetOfThings/documentation/Introduction.md

 > About IBM.
 IBMers value...
 Dedication to every client’s success.
 Innovation that matters—for our company and the world.
 Trust and personal responsibility in all relationships.
 [Homepage](http://www.ibm.com/ibm/us/en/)

+> Category: The New Builders.
+The New Builders podcast features interviews with innovative application developers, where they reveal their best practices, latest projects and favorite tools.
+[The New Builders Podcast](https://developer.ibm.com/tv/category/builders/)

 # IBM Cloud Computing

 > Cloud computing, often referred to as simply “the cloud,” is the delivery of on-demand computing resources—everything from applications to data centers—over the Internet on a pay-for-use basis.
 [IBM Cloud Computing](https://www.ibm.com/cloud-computing/what-is-cloud-computing)